anhnguyendepocen/IPSA_USP_EADA_2018/Labs/stata_lab_7.md

 Open the California Department of Education dataset (again).
 Let's say, now, we want to observe the mean performance of different racial groups BY the parent's education, which is now coded into only two different categories.

-We could using the conditional "if" to acomplish the task:
+We could use the conditional "if" to acomplish the task:

 For low education parents: